Gaikwadsomnath-code/student-management-system/README.md

 # student_management_system
-This my First project in python
+This is my First python project
+This project is basically a GUI based project